Verint Systems (NASDAQ:VRNT) Updates FY 2022 Earnings Guidance

 Verint Systems (NASDAQ:VRNT) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.230-$2.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.190.
 The company issued revenue guidance of $842.80 million-$877.20 million, compared to the consensus revenue estimate of $861.68 million.

-Verint Systems (NASDAQ:VRNT) last released its quarterly earnings results on Tuesday, June 8th.
-The technology company reported $0.44 earnings per share for the quarter, topping analysts’ consensus estimates of $0.35 by $0.09.
-The company had revenue of $201.00 million during the quarter, compared to analysts’ expectations of $197.10 million.
+Verint Systems (NASDAQ:VRNT) last posted its quarterly earnings results on Tuesday, June 8th.
+The technology company reported $0.44 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.35 by $0.09.
+The business had revenue of $201.00 million for the quarter, compared to the consensus estimate of $197.10 million.
 Verint Systems had a positive return on equity of 14.88% and a negative net margin of 0.04%.
-Verint Systems’s quarterly revenue was up 8.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.52 EPS.
-As a group, sell-side analysts expect that Verint Systems will post 1.43 earnings per share for the current fiscal year.
+The company’s quarterly revenue was up 8.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.52 EPS.
+Analysts expect that Verint Systems will post 1.43 EPS for the current fiscal year.

-In other news, CFO Douglas Robinson sold 2,454 shares of the stock in a transaction on Monday, June 28th.
-The stock was sold at an average price of $45.12, for a total value of $110,724.48.
-Following the sale, the chief financial officer now directly owns 235,726 shares in the company, valued at $10,635,957.12.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Dan Bodner sold 62,071 shares of the stock in a transaction on Wednesday, April 7th.
-The shares were sold at an average price of $46.36, for a total value of $2,877,611.56.
+In other Verint Systems news, CFO Douglas Robinson sold 2,454 shares of the stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $45.12, for a total transaction of $110,724.48.
+Following the completion of the transaction, the chief financial officer now owns 235,726 shares of the company’s stock, valued at $10,635,957.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Richard N. Nottenburg sold 3,500 shares of the stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $46.26, for a total value of $161,910.00.
+Following the transaction, the director now directly owns 7,754 shares of the company’s stock, valued at approximately $358,700.04.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 210,522 shares of company stock valued at $9,713,283.
-Company insiders own 1.90% of the company’s stock.
+Insiders have sold 125,841 shares of company stock valued at $5,787,472 in the last three months.
+Insiders own 1.90% of the company’s stock.

 Verint Systems Company Profile